 I should add that when Reno sold out to Otis he was on quite good terms.
 He remained with Otis as a consultant for many years and continued to patent inventions where Otis was the applicant.

 The prospectus lists some of the locations at which inclined elevators had already been installed in the UK.
 Locations included the Liverpool Overhead Railway (it didn’t say it was only one machine), The Alhambra at Blackpool, The Earls Court Exhibition, Crystal Palace (already mentioned) and one at Southend on Sea.
 It was noted that the machine at Crystal Palace had carried on at least one occasion 10,000 persons in one day at a charge of 1 penny each, and the machine at the Earls Court exhibition had carried 13,000 at similar charge the previous Whitsuntide in just nine hours.

-Independent information indicates the the Earls Court machine was first put into service on 6 May 1901 upon the holding of the Military exhibition, and carried people from the central hall to the long bridge.
+Independent information indicates the the Earls Court machine was first put into service on 6 May 1901 upon the holding of the Military exhibition, and carried people from the central hall (an area also referred to as Imperial Court) to the long bridge.
 A site map shows this to have been the bridge across the West London Extension railway (and the Metropolitan District Railway’s Lillie Bridge works), linking the triangular site by Warwick Road with the large rectangle on the west side.